 With increased use being made of Casuarina Oval it was no longer viable to conduct games and a canteen from an old shipping container which was rapidly rusting away.
 The Club’s Board of Management developed plans to remedy the situation and in 2003 a new brick complex was built and funded by the Club.
 In more recent years the Club has undertaken major lighting upgrades at Buckle, Casuarina and Coachwood fields.

 Prior to 2016, football in the 2234 postcode district was largely a winter sport.
 In 2016 and in conjunction with Football NSW, Menai Hawks introduced Summer Soccer – played on weeknights at The Ridge from October throughout the summer.
 Competitions run from U06 to O35 for both males and females.
 An O45 Masters program is also incorporated.
-2019 saw 725 players enjoying their summer football.
+2020 saw almost 800 players enjoying their summer football.

 From its foundation as a Junior Soccer Club, Menai Hawks has progressed with modern trends in as much that in 2009 the Club’s name was officially changed to “Menai Hawks Football Club Inc”.